Skip to main content

 4 mentions Positive Neutral Negative

-Overall, the game's optimization is generally well-received, particularly on high-end hardware, but some users report issues with screen stuttering that may require code improvements.
+Overall, the game's optimization is generally praised, particularly on high-end hardware, but some users report issues with screen stuttering that may require code improvements.
 Additionally, graphics settings can be adjusted to alleviate performance problems.

-• “Solid twin-stick shooter that's light on content but has nifty ideas that would be fun in local/remote co-op play, and, as far as I can tell, has great optimization (although I am running on relatively high-end hardware).”
+• “Solid twin-stick shooter that's light on content but has nifty ideas that would be fun in local/remote co-op play, and, as far as I can tell, great optimization (although I am running on relatively high-end hardware).”

-• “The game optimizes the code effectively to improve performance.”
+• “Optimized the code to improve performance.”

 • “Graphics should be adjustable to reduce stuttering.”